Misterio77/flavours/README.md

 Just install cargo and run `cargo install --locked flavours` (don't forget to include `~/.cargo/bin` in your PATH).

 #### Post-install
 After installing, you should probably use `flavours update all` to grab all published schemes and templates from the Base16 repos.
-By default, these files are located in `~/.local/share/flavours` on Linux, but this can be changed with `-d`/`--directory` flag or `FLAVOURS_DATA_DIRECTORY` environment variable.
+By default, these files are located in `~/.local/share/flavours` on Linux, and `~/Library/Application Support/flavours` on macOS.
+This can be changed with the `-d`/`--directory` flag or `FLAVOURS_DATA_DIRECTORY` environment variable.

 If you want to make changes to schemes/templates or make your own, see [Custom templates and schemes](#custom-templates-and-schemes).

 ### Usage
 You can use flavours and Base16 templates to automatically inject schemes into any application config file that supports color codes.

-[Dave Snider](https://www.youtube.com/channel/UC7uO9V1Frl_wPd9d1qOm_RQ) did a great [3 episode series about flavours](https://youtu.be/1HPo4VvI6dA) (and theming in general).
+[Dave Snider](https://www.youtube.com/channel/UC7uO9V1Frl_wPd9d1qOm_RQ) did a great [3 episode series about flavours](https://www.youtube.com/playlist?list=PL8qZ9gACSwvOxJY7nnI9CUnyCe_c1bNYO) (and theming in general).
 If you're into guide videos, I strongly recommend you take a look.

 #### Setup
-Choose a [template](https://github.com/chriskempson/base16#template-repositories) for each app you want themed (or create your own).
+Choose a [template](https://github.com/chriskempson/base16-templates-source/blob/master/list.yaml) for each app you want themed (or create your own).

-Add your apps to the flavours configuration, located at `~/.config/flavours/config.toml` on Linux, but this can be changed with `-c`/`--config` flag or `FLAVOURS_CONFIG_FILE` environment variable.
+Add your apps to the flavours configuration, located at `~/.config/flavours/config.toml` on Linux and macOS, but this can be changed with `-c`/`--config` flag or `FLAVOURS_CONFIG_FILE` environment variable.

 For the flavours configuration file, `config.toml`:
 - Optionally, set a `shell` through which your hook commands should be executed.
 Defaults to `sh -c '{}'`.